MichaelDimmitt/gitAutoPush/README.md

 # gitAutoPush
 This project automates the pushing and commiting of git for those times where you are in a hurry and forget.
 There are two main cases that this project aims to take care of.

-The first is the event where you forget to make commits or push existing commits before shutting down your computer.
+1. User forgets to make commits or push existing commits before shutting down their computer.
-In this case the program will first push all pending commits.
-The next step is to deal with things that havn't been committed.
-It will first try to do some on it's own and then get user input by halting the shutdown process if needed.

-(more to come later today)
+  Requirements: Program should push all pending commits.
+  Program should then attempt to make a commit for changes that have not yet been commited (possibly including new untracked files).
+  If there are conflicts program should halt shutdown process and get user input on how to deal with commit issues.
+  Program should push commits.

+2. User forgets to make commits or push existing commits before leaving for somewhere.
+  Requirements: Program should have either a schedule or an inactivity timeout.
+  Program should then attempt to make a commit for changes that have not yet been commited (possibly including new untracked files).
+  If there are conflicts program should halt shutdown process and get user input on how to deal with commit issues.
+  Program should push commits.